omirobarcelo/test-adfoodio/README.md

 - The app must have _some_ tests (only enough so we understand how you approach testing)

+- The app must be properly typed

 ### The technology

 We have already set up the repo to use these technologies:

 - Docker + Docker-compose
-- Node + Express
+- Node + Express + Typescript
-- React (using [Create React App](https://create-react-app.dev/docs/getting-started/), you may switch it out if you wish)
+- React (using [Create React App](https://create-react-app.dev/docs/getting-started/), you may switch it out if you wish) + Typescript
 - MySQL

 ### Questions